Mercury in fish is a severe concern for seafood lovers, but don’t let it hook you into giving up your love for seafood.

 Additional Advice for Reducing Mercury Exposure in Fish and Seafood

 You can find mercury in most fish from any source.
-Still, some fish contain higher levels of mercury than others, so we should be aware of mercury levels in fish and pick fish with lower mercury to minimize exposure.
+Still, some fish contain higher levels of mercury than others, so we should be aware of which fish are high in mercury and pick fish with lower mercury to minimize exposure.
 There are many health benefits from eating fish, and following the guidelines from the EPA and FDA, we can do it safely and reduce the risk of adverse health effects.